rtortori/ld-dockerprimer/README.md

 #### Get started with Docker containers

 Let's start to explore Docker containers.
 Both VMs have Docker pre-installed.
-A docker engine is running as a service in the operating system but to interact with it you need a client, which in this case is the 'docker' command.
+A docker engine is running as a system service in the operating system but to interact with it you need a client, which in this case is the 'docker' command.
 The docker command will work as a frontend to interact with the actual docker engine using its APIs.

 Let's get started.
 Our first contact with Docker containers is fairly straightforward, run the following command: